 Battery Low

-A battery low alarm will be sent when the input voltage to the DT6I falls below approximately 10.25 Volts, the message is pre-recorded and cannot be changed.
-This feature can be disabled, refer to BATTERY LOW ALARM ENABLE section on page 13.
+A battery low alarm will be sent when the input voltage to the DT6I falls below approximately 10.25 Volts.
+This feature can be disabled if desired, refer to the BATTERY LOW ALARM ENABLE section on page 12.